microsoft/vscode-dev-containers/containers/javascript-node/README.md

 Beyond Node.js and `git`, this image / `Dockerfile` includes `eslint`, `zsh`, [Oh My Zsh!](https://ohmyz.sh/), a non-root `vscode` user with `sudo` access, and a set of common dependencies for development.
 [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`) is also included in case you need to use a different version of Node.js than the one included in the image.

-### Adding the definition to your project
+### Adding the definition to a project or codespace

-Just follow these steps:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set up your machine.
+1. If this is your first time using a development container, please see getting started information on [setting up](https://aka.ms/vscode-remote/containers/getting-started) Remote-Containers or [creating a codespace](https://aka.ms/ghcs-open-codespace) using GitHub Codespaces.

 2. To use the pre-built image:
-   1. Start VS Code and open your project folder.
+   1. Start VS Code and open your project folder or connect to a codespace.
-   2. Press <kbd>F1</kbd> select and **Remote-Containers: Add Development Container Configuration Files...** from the command palette.
+   2. Press <kbd>F1</kbd> select and **Add Development Container Configuration Files...** command for **Remote-Containers** or **Codespaces**.
-   3. Select the Node.js 14 definition.

-3. To use the Dockerfile for this definition (*rather than the pre-built image*):
+   3. Select this definition.
+You may also need to select **Show All Definitions...** for it to appear.

+3. To build a custom version of the image instead:
-   1. Clone this repository.
+   1. Clone this repository locally.
-   2. Copy the contents of `containers/javascript-node/.devcontainer` to the root of your project folder.
-   3. Start VS Code and open your project folder.
+   2. Start VS Code and open your project folder or connect to a codespace.
+   3. Use your local operating system's file explorer to drag-and-drop the locally cloned copy of the `.devcontainer` folder for this definition into the VS Code file explorer for your opened project or codespace.
+   4. Update `.devcontainer/devcontainer.json` to reference `"dockerfile": "base.Dockerfile"`.

 4. After following step 2 or 3, the contents of the `.devcontainer` folder in your project can be adapted to meet your needs.

-5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** to start using the definition.
+5. Finally, press <kbd>F1</kbd> and run **Remote-Containers: Reopen Folder in Container** or **Codespaces: Rebuild Container** to start using the definition.

 ## Testing the definition